Killed Someone In Self Defense, Now What ? weaponseducation

 Frequently Asked Questions

-What are the immediate legal steps after a self-defense shooting?
+What are the immediate steps to take after a self-defense shooting?

-After a self-defense shooting, drop the weapon safely away from you, raise your hands, and identify yourself as the 'good guy.'
-Crucially, invoke your 5th Amendment right to remain silent until an attorney is present, as you will be in shock and statements can be used against you.
+Upon police arrival, drop any weapon safely away from you, raise your hands, and identify yourself as the "good guy."
+Crucially, invoke your Fifth Amendment right to remain silent until an attorney is present to avoid self-incrimination.

-What potential charges can arise from a self-defense shooting?
+What legal charges might someone face after a self-defense shooting?

 What are the long-term consequences of a self-defense shooting?